Skip to Content

 • 1 large egg lightly beaten with a whisk

-• ¾ Cup thick mayonnaise not olive oil based mayonnaise
+• ¾ cup thick mayonnaise not olive oil based mayonnaise

-• ¼ Cup sour cream
+• ¼ cup sour cream thick, not light

-• 2 Tablespoons mustard I used Dijon
+• 2 tablespoons mustard I used Dijon

-• ½ tsp white pepper
+• ½ teaspoon white pepper

-• 2 Tablespoons chopped parsley optional
+• 2 tablespoons chopped parsley optional

-• panko or breading optional
+• ¾ cup panko or breading optional

 Instructions

-• Preheat the oven to 400°F
+• Preheat the oven to 400°F.

-2 Tablespoons chopped parsley, panko or breading
+2 tablespoons chopped parsley, 3/4 cup panko or breading

 Video